 It’s not easy to explain you feel fat to someone, that you’re having a panic attack because your thighs are too big.
 How can a rational person understand the biting fear?
 How can your family and friends relate to this?
 They can’t, so we turn to those who do understand on pro-ana websites.

 "Anorexia has the highest mortality rate of any mental illness, and sufferers are left to fend for themselves."

 Why I visited pro-ana sites

-My eating disorder was always ten times louder after an hour on one of these pro-ana websites.
+My eating disorder was always ten times louder on one of these pro-ana websites after an hour.
 When life was too stressful, I’d use this distraction.
 My life became more straightforward for a while as not eating became the priority.